theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 image: assets/images/2022-06-17/cvmserver.png
 ---

-While analyzing the patch for [CVE-2021-30724](https://www.trendmicro.com/en_us/research/21/f/CVE-2021-30724_CVMServer_Vulnerability_in_macOS_and_iOS.html) for writing a Fermium-252 report, I ([@jinmo123](https://twitter.com/jinmo123)) discovered a problem with the patch.
-The vulnerability was reported to Apple and patched in [macOS 12.4](https://support.apple.com/HT213257).
-It was fun to exploit.
+During the analysis of the patch for [CVE-2021-30724](https://www.trendmicro.com/en_us/research/21/f/CVE-2021-30724_CVMServer_Vulnerability_in_macOS_and_iOS.html) while writing a Fermium-252 report, our researcher ([@jinmo123](https://twitter.com/jinmo123)) discovered a vulnerability introduced by the patch.
+The vulnerability was reported to Apple and fixed in [macOS 12.4](https://support.apple.com/HT213257).
+It was a fun bug to exploit.

 ## Background

-When rendering OpenGL shaders on macOS with CPU, the program delegates shader compilation to the CVMServer daemon.
-It is compiled into native code and returned to the program as executable memory pages.
+When rendering OpenGL shaders on macOS using the CPU, the program delegates shader compilation to the CVMServer daemon.
+The daemon compiles the shader into native code, which is returned to the program as executable memory pages.

-CVMServer is an XPC service running with root privileges (`com.apple.cvmsServ`), [accessible from the Safari renderer sandbox:](https://github.com/WebKit/WebKit/blob/1cdb127409d6de7ffa69da49a388d1e510de1c73/Source/WebKit/WebProcess/com.apple.WebProcess.sb.in#L320)
+CVMServer is an XPC service (`com.apple.cvmsServ`), running with root privileges, [accessible from the Safari renderer sandbox:](https://github.com/WebKit/WebKit/blob/1cdb127409d6de7ffa69da49a388d1e510de1c73/Source/WebKit/WebProcess/com.apple.WebProcess.sb.in#L320)

 ```lisp